krishnaanand-joy/civic-legislation-data-pipeline/README.md

 - Make structured outputs auditable
 - Evaluate AI outputs instead of assuming they are correct
 - Prioritize clarity without sacrificing accuracy

+## Known limitations

+This is a sanitized demo, not a production civic-data system.

+Current limitations include:

+- Mock legislative records
+- Small sample size
+- No live bill-source ingestion
+- No production database
+- No automated full-text bill parsing
+- No official legal interpretation
+- No real user data
+- Lightweight evaluation only
+- No claim that generated summaries are final or legally complete

+A production version would need stronger source validation, broader evaluation, human review workflows, version history, audit logging, and safeguards for high-impact civic information.

 ## What is intentionally excluded